-When we first started telling friends and family about our little one on the way, we got one question that always surprised me.
+When we started telling friends and family about our little one on the way, we got one question that always surprised me.
 Were you trying to get pregnant?
 It caught me off guard because I/we successfully didn’t get pregnant for so long.
 So, of course, we were ready to make this big step.
 I think it also caught me off guard because my husband and I are planners.
 Though we’re flexible, huge life changes are not willy-nilly in any manner of speaking.
-So, here’s our story on how to decide when to have a baby…
+So, here’s our story on how we decided when to have a baby…

 It took a while.
 We’ve been together for ten years and married for three.
 Us being ready to expand our family had nothing to do with how long we’ve been together, however.